RxJS is a popular library for composing asynchronous and event based programs using observable sequences for the JavaScript.

 Unresolved directive in index.adoc - include::event_bus_messages.js[tags=example]

 The message consumer provides a stream of messages.
-The Message#body()
+The Message#body() method gives access to a new

 stream of message bodies if needed: